-VANCOUVER -- Update: While the B.C. government website once said masks are "required" in common areas of apartment buildings and condos, it has been updated to say masks are "strongly required" in those spaces.
+Update: While the B.C. government website once said masks are "required" in common areas of apartment buildings and condos, it has been updated to say masks are "strongly recommended" in those spaces.

 The Ministry of Health website explaining the province's sweeping new COVID-19 measures didn't specifically address mask use in multi-unit residential buildings when it went online Thursday, but has since been updated to say masks are required in "common areas" of those properties.

 The issue was raised earlier by NDP MLA Spencer Chandra Herbert, who said he'd been getting questions about the new policy.

 "Neighbours have asked if the provincial mask mandate applies to common areas (elevators and hallways) in rental apartments and strata condos," Herbert tweeted on Friday.
 "The Ministry of Health confirmed for me that yes it does."

 The MLA represents Vancouver's West End, which is said to be one of the densest neighbourhoods in North America due to the number of apartment and condo buildings.